vfilipovi/vhs-frontend-lab/README.md

 #### Bonus requirements related to UI/UX Design

-This is an optional list of requirements that you can try to fullfill if you have some past experience with UI/UX Design.
+This is an optional list of requirements that you can try to fulfill if you have some past experience with UI/UX Design.
 Sometimes we need to work out what our screens are going to look like before implementation and it's always a bonus if you can help out in this manner.
 Keep in mind that the development part is of the highest priority here, so if you don't have too much time it's better to deliver more code than design. :)